Molloy College Art Gallery

 The Molloy College Art Gallery exhibits nationally and internationally renowned artists throughout the year and holds two student exhibitions each year.
 Recognized by the New York Times and Newsday, the gallery was founded in 1997 with a mission to promote and support Long Island artists and Long Island arts organizations.

 All exhibitions are free and open to the public.
-Opening reception are held for all exhibitions.
+Opening receptions are held for all exhibitions.

 Call 516.323.3196, or email email@example.com.

 Long Island Black Artists Association: The Charles Winslow Memorial Exhibition

 Opening Reception: Sunday July 13, 2014 3 p.m. - 6 p.m.